As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 Learning how to play guitar makes you look cool.
 Not only that — a talent like this can come in handy during family gatherings or bonfire parties and can make any get-together more special.

 Now that all resources can be found online, it’s easier to learn any skills, including playing a string instrument.
-If you want to know how long does it take to learn guitar, find out the factors that affect the learning curve and the varying levels of expertise you can pursue.
+If you want to know how long it takes to learn guitar, find out the factors that affect the learning curve and the varying levels of expertise you can pursue.

 Like at school, everyone learns at their own pace.
 Some may learn more quickly than others because of some factors that come into play.
 Let’s find out what they are.